flyteorg/flyte/docs/deployment/configuration/performance.rst

 Flyte provides a variety of Shard Strategies to configure how FlyteWorkflows are sharded among managed FlytePropeller instances.
 These include ``hash``, which uses consistent hashing to load-balance evaluation over shards, and ``project`` / ``domain``, which map the respective IDs to specific managed FlytePropeller instances.
 Below we include examples of Helm configurations for each of the existing Shard Strategies.

-The Hash Shard Strategy, denoted by ``type: Hash`` in the configuration below, uses consistent hashing to evenly distribute FlyteWorkflows over managed FlytePropeller instances.
-This configuration requires a ``shard-count`` variable which defines the number of managed FlytePropeller instances.
+The hash shard Strategy, denoted by ``type: Hash`` in the configuration below, uses consistent hashing to evenly distribute Flyte workflows over managed FlytePropeller instances.
+This configuration requires a ``shard-count`` variable, which defines the number of managed FlytePropeller instances.
 You may change the shard count without impacting existing workflows.
-Note that changing the ``shard-count`` is a manual step, it is not auto-scaling.
+Note that changing the ``shard-count`` is a manual step; it is not auto-scaling.

 .. code-block:: yaml